 Honorable mention: Website enhancement list

-Throughout the development phase, you’ll come across a lot of features that you couldn’t add to your site because the launch was too close or, things you couldn’t do because you didn’t have any user data.
-It’s important that you don’t forget about any single one of these and instead, add them to a list.
+Throughout the development phase, you’ll come across many features that you couldn’t add to your site because the launch was too close or things you couldn’t do because you didn’t have any user data.
+It’s essential that you don’t forget about any single one of these and instead add them to a list.

 Once your site has gone live and your website starts seeing a constant inflow of user data and revenue, you can go back to this list and add those things to your website now.